emily-chan/Haskell-Blog/BNFC-Installation.md

 Next, run
 `echo "1+2*3" | ./TestCalc`

-which should return and abstract syntax tree
+which should return an abstract syntax tree

 ```
 Parse Successful!